Justineo/vue-octicon/README.md

 if you are using `vue-cli` to create your project, the `webpack` template may exclude `node_modules` from files to be transpiled by Babel.

-To fix this you will need to edit `/build/webpack.base.conf.js`
+To fix this you will need to edit `/build/webpack.base.conf.js`.
+If you do not do this, UglifyJS will halt your build with an error as it cannot parse ES2015 syntax.

 ##### In the latest version of vue-cli (as of Oct.
 2017):